StefanBS/terraform-api-gateway-lambda-app/README.md

 ### Improvements

+- Setup WAF
 - Automate Terraform pull requests with a tool like [Atlantis](https://www.runatlantis.io/)
-- Setup a security scanner like [Trivy](https://github.com/aquasecurity/trivy) to run on pull requests
+- Setup a security scanner like [Trivy](https://github.com/aquasecurity/trivy) for both Python and Terraform to run on pull requests
 - A blue/green or canary deployment strategy using Lambda aliases or another strategy